gabesmsft/FunctionAppWithStorageEndpointsARM/README.md

 ### Optional in-line deployment script

-After the first time you configure the Function App to talk to the private endpoint-enabled Storage account, you may need to vertically scale the Plan and connect to the file system via Kudu (eg by performing a content deployment or by making a GET request to the Kudu /DebugConsole) to refresh the SMB connection so that the Function App can successfully retrieve the contents from the Storage account.
-The optional deployment script in this template automates these steps.
+After the first time you configure the Function App to talk to the private endpoint-enabled Storage account, you may need to connect to the file system via Kudu (eg by performing a content deployment or by making a GET request to the Kudu /DebugConsole) to refresh the SMB connection so that the Function App can successfully retrieve the contents from the Storage account.
+The optional deployment script in this template automates making a GET request to the Kudu /DebugConsole.

-The script will change the size of the plan, and then retrieve the site-level credentials from the publish profile and make an authenticated request to the Kudu /Debugconsole page of the Function App.
+The script will retrieve the site-level credentials from the publish profile and make an authenticated request to the Kudu /Debugconsole page of the Function App.

 #### Prerequisites to run the in-line deployment script